HB193 Alabama 2022 Session

 - Elections, absentee voting and absentee ballot collection, prohibiting any person from accepting or receiving payment for any process relating to absentee ballots

-This bill would also prohibit a person from accepting payment from another person for obtaining, delivering, or assisting in completing another voter's absentee ballot.
+- Prohibits accepting payment from another person for assisting in completing, obtaining, or delivering another voter's absentee ballot.

 - Subjects